potswa/safe_switch/README.md

 Good question.
 Writing `if ( var == 5 )` is hardly error-prone.
 Some folks see `switch`…`case`…`break` as superior due to less repetition.
 (Ironically, this argument tends to forget about `break`.)
-If you disagree with that, then this utility isn't for you.
+If you already eschew `switch` and have no problem with `if`…`else`, then maybe this utility isn't for you.

 This utility ensures that the condition variable and the comparison are specified at a single point, so they can be adjusted without running through all the `if` statements.
 It's more handy when the comparison is more complicated than `==`.